openhab/org.openhab.binding.zwave/doc/shenzhen/nasds01z_0_0.md

 ### Parameter 2: Basic Set Level

-Basic Set Command sent when door/window is opened or closed Basic Set Command will be sent when the door/window is opened or closed, the receiver will take it for consideration; for instance, if a lamp module received the BSC of which value is decisive as to how bright of dim level of lamp module shall be.
+Basic Set Command sent when door/window is opened or closed
+<p&gtBasic Set Command will be sent when the door/window is opened or closed, the receiver will take it for consideration; for instance, if a lamp module received the BSC of which value is decisive as to how bright of dim level of lamp module shall be.</p&gt <p&gtAvailable Settings:</p&gt <ul&gt<li&gt0 - Off, Alarm cancelling or turning a device OFF</li&gt <li&gt1 - 99 or 255 – ON (Binary Switch Device)</li&gt <li&gtDim Level (Multilevel Switch Device)</li&gt </ul&gt

-Available Settings:

-  * 0 - Off, Alarm cancelling or turning a device OFF
-  * 1 - 99 or 255 – ON (Binary Switch Device)
-  * Dim Level (Multilevel Switch Device)
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.